-A pop-up window is shown, and in there you should specify where the value returned by the Library rule should be stored.
+A pop-up window appears, and in there you should specify where the value returned by the Library rule should be stored.

-There are two different ways to choose how to store the return value of the Library rule (i.e., two different places to store the output):
+There are two different ways to choose how to store the return value of the Library rule, two different places to store the output:

-•The first one (the button with a pencil Icon), which enables you to choose an existing variable or create a new one.
+•The first one is the button with a pencil Icon, which lets you to choose an existing variable or create a new one.

-As hinted, this one enables you to store the output in a variable (for later use).
+As hinted, this one lets you to store the output in a variable for later use.

-•And the second one (the button with a diagram Icon vertically flowing), enables you to choose an attribute from the Data Model to store the value.
+•And the second one, the button with a diagram Icon vertically flowing, lets you to choose an attribute from the Data Model to store the value.

-This one enables you to directly store the output into an attribute of a given Entity of your Data Model.
+This one lets you to directly store the output into an attribute of a given Entity of your Data Model.

 In either case, the resulting configuration is seen as an assignment instruction, just as programming languages commonly handle them.

-An assignation instruction where on its left part, it displays the Data Model's attribute or variable storing the output.
+An assignment instruction where on its left part, it displays the Data Model's attribute or variable storing the output.

 The following image displays an example, having specifically the Me object sent as an input, and having its output stored in a variable called vDate.